-If you’re travelling away for the holidays, arrange for someone to look after your house and backyard pets.
-For cats and dogs, the local kennels is a good alternative, although you’ll need to book well in advance as they are usually busy at this time of year.
+If you’re travelling away for Christmas, arrange for someone to look after your house and garden pets.
+For cats and dogs, the cattery or local kennels is a good alternative, although you’ll need to book well in advance as they are usually busy at this time of year.

 - Watch the temperature

 If pets are being placed in rooms away from the Christmas party, or are being left outside, make sure it’s not too cold for them.
 Even a hardy cat or dog will need a snug bolt hole in a shed or other sheltered space if they are going to spend the day comfortably in the great outdoors.
 For birds, you need to make sure the room you put them in is neither too hot nor too cold.

 The Christmas season tends to involve lots of pet hazards, such as wrapping paper, bows, ribbon, tinsel, and various bits of plastic.
 To avoid these items ending up in your pet’s mouth or wrapped around their heads and legs, get everything tidied away once the presents have been opened.